 - Cobalt is magnetic material or not?
 Ans: Yes

-This is all from the types of magnetic material and non-magnetic material and their properties and examples.
+This is all from the different types of magnetic materials and non-magnetic materials with their properties and examples.
 If you have any doubt on this topic you can ask me in the comment section below.

 - Magnetic field – Origin, definition, unit and dimension

 - How to find the direction of magnetic field?